christinetrant/ToDoList/README.md

 # To Do List

-A simple to do list using HTML, CSS & vanilla javascript - add and delete items
+A simple to do list using HTML, CSS & vanilla javascript - add, delete and edit items

 [Demo][1]